sarahciston/codingcare/posts/cf-unliving.md

 I don't get many text messages from my friend, On Kawara, the one to whom I'd like you to explain the stillness.
 There are no telegrams, no tiny pulsing dot on a map.
 Every few months I get a meme, or a bulk message of twenty memes.
 I am learning these must suffice [for friendship].
 These mean 'I am still alive'.
 It's futile to telegram back each day, "Are you?"
 "Still?"
 "And now?"

 On Kawara, you tediously completed each date during the day it depicted.
-Each of your almost 3000 'Today's  was white on monochrome ground.
+Each of your almost 3000 Today's  was white on monochrome ground.
 The days "index only themselves" [@kawaraKawaraSilenceOccasion2015].

 Now, how do we index the days?